Starting in July 2021, Platforms can request only one type of permission when connecting to your Stripe accounts:

 Refund any charge

-If a seller needs help with a payment or transaction, the platform’s account owner can look up the details either using the API or by getting a limited view of the user’s Dashboard.
+If a seller needs help with a payment or transaction, the platform owner can look up the details either using the API or by getting a limited view of the user’s Dashboard.
 This limited view can help the platform troubleshoot with their users if there are any problems.
-(Note that platforms have always had the ability to create and access data on connected accounts via the API; this new capability allows them to manage the same data via the Dashboard.)
+Platforms also have the ability to create and access data on connected accounts via the API.